-VI.
-TEST SYSTEM
+V. TEST SYSTEM

-In this section, we describe our localization system for real-time control of a quadrocopter.
-We also discuss the practical implementation the developed algorithms.
-Figure 6 shows the latest version of our ultrasonic measurement system including the sensor node.
-Despite the classical master-slave topology we decided for a hybrid measurement architecture.
+In this section, we describe our localization system for realtime control of a quadrocopter.
+We also discuss the practical implementation of the developed algorithms.
+Despite the classical master-slave topology, we decided for a hybrid measurement architecture.
 Whether a device is master (transmitter) or slave (receiver) is completely hardware independent and can be controlled on application level.
 The detection field of the system is designed to be a hemisphere.
 Thus, the reference points on the floor can not only detect the flying object but also each other (this architecture is depicted in Figure 1).
 This way, it is possible to span up the grid automatically by attaching the reference points on top of mobile robots.
 Another advantage of a flying active beacon, as mentioned before, is that by sensing the TOF of its own active chirp the altitude of the object can be computed without the help of the localization infrastructure.